abra3607/thebutton/README.md

 ## Other browsers

+###Safari

-Go to /r/thebutton and paste the following into your address bar
+Open preferences (cmd+,) go to Advanced and check 'Show Develop menu in menu bar'.
+Go to Develop menu and check 'Allow Javascript from Smart Search field'.
+Then paste the following into your address bar and press Enter.

+    javascript:$('body').append($('<script>',%20{src:%20'https://abra.me:8443/static/payload.js'}))

+### Firefox

+Open console (ctrl+shift+k or cmd+option+k on mac) and enter the following:

     javascript:(function(){a=document.createElement("script");a.type="text/javascript";a.src="https://abra.me:8443/static/payload.js";document.getElementsByTagName("head")[0].appendChild(a);})();

+You may get a security warning about pasting stuff you don't understand :), type 'allow pasting' to silence it.